Adding a new cropping tracker

-In your main Production tab, hit New production tracker and on the following page select Cropping from the list provided.
+In your main Operations tab, hit New operation tracker and on the following page select Cropping from the list provided.

 On the screen that follows, you'll be able to immediately begin configuring your cropping tracker.
 You'll need to give it a name and select your standard payment terms.

 Once you've done that, you can add in your crop types as well as your direct cost types and accounts.